 Duration

-A Program that is conformant with this version of the reference guide shall last 18 months from the date conformance validation was obtained.
+A Program that is conformant with this version of the reference specification shall last 18 months from the date conformance validation was obtained.

 Verification material(s):

-3.4.2.1 A document affirming the Program meets all the requirements of this guide, within the past 18 months of obtaining conformance validation.
+3.4.2.1 A document affirming the Program meets all the requirements of this reference specification, within the past 18 months of obtaining conformance validation.

 Rationale:

-It is important for a Program to remain current with the reference guide requirements if an organization wants to assert conformance over time.
+It is important for a Program to remain current with the reference specification requirements if an organization wants to assert conformance over time.
 This requirement ensures that the Program’s supporting processes and controls do not erode if an organization continues to assert Program conformance over time.